 Do you need planning permission for a kitchen extension?

 If the work is classed as permitted development, you won’t need to apply for planning permission, but you may wish to apply for a certificate of lawful development, which proves the project is legal.
 If you do need planning permission, you will have to apply to the local council, and may need additional reports.
 Whichever route you are taking, you will need building regulations approval.
 It may be necessary to issue a party wall notice if you are building on or close to the boundary with a neighbour.

 How long will a kitchen extension take?

-It depends on the scale of the project, difficulties accessing the site, how bespoke the kitchen extension is and how well run your schedule is.
-You can expect a small kitchen extension to take between 10 to 12 weeks, while a large kitchen extension could take up to 6 months.
+It depends on the scale of the project, if there are difficulties accessing the site, how bespoke the kitchen extension is and how well run your schedule is.
+You can expect a small kitchen extension to take between 10 to 12 weeks, while a large kitchen extension could take up to six months.
 Some will be quicker, others slower.
 Remember that these timings do not include the planning and design phases of your project.